-Our Restated Certificate of Incorporation, our Fourth Amended and Restated Bylaws and the General Corporation Law of the State of Delaware contain several provisions, such as our classified Board, that could make the acquisition of control of Teledyne, in a transaction not approved by our Board, more difficult.
+Our Restated Certificate of Incorporation, our Fourth Amended and Restated Bylaws and the General Corporation Law of the State of Delaware contain several provisions, that could make the acquisition of control of Teledyne, in a transaction not approved by our Board, more difficult.
 We have also entered into Change in Control Severance Agreements with seven members of our current management, which could have an anti-takeover effect.
 These provisions may prevent or discourage attempts to acquire our Company.